top of page

 Make Waymo women’s refuge on the road.

-For Waymo, this means repositioning themselves as a space women can trust when they feel most vulnerable, shifting it from a tech innovation to a more controlled, reassuring alternative to traditional rideshares.
+Waymo becomes a space women can trust when they feel most vulnerable; a reassuring alternative to traditional rideshares.

 nodrivershere.png